paithiov909/skiagd/README.md

 3.  **Render the picture**.
 To convert a picture into pixels you can call…
     1.  `draw_img()` to draw to the current graphics device
-    2.  `as_nativeraster()` to obtain a nativeRaster for plotting in base R
+    2.  `as_nativeraster()` to obtain a nativeRaster
     3.  `as_png()` to obtain a PNG as a raw vector

-Despite its name, skiagd presents itself as a toy wrapper and does not behave like an R graphics device.
+Despite its name, skiagd presents itself as a toy R wrapper for rust-skia and does not behave like a graphics device.
 The package is meant to draw images independently of R’s graphics device system.

 ### Paiting Attributes